 |From 1 January 2020 to 31 December 2020||€ 126|

 It is a great destination all year round although the northern swells provide a higher quality surf than the southern ones.
-The swell season from N goes from November to April; these swells are generated by giant low pressure systems in the North Pacific, arriving in Tuamotu 3-5 days later than in Hawaii.
-Despite the great distance they take, they come with great power, releasing waves from 1-2m up to 2.5-3m.
+The swell season from north starts from November and lasts until April; these swells are generated by giant low pressure systems in the North Pacific, arriving in Tuamotu 3-5 days later than in Hawaii.
+Despite the great distance they take, they come with great power, releasing waves from 3-6ft up to 8-10ft.
 These waves last about 2-3 days.
 The S swell season lasts most of the year, peaking in the months of May-September, but it is not uncommon to have them shortly before or after the N season.
 They can range from SW to SE, and can last for many days.
-1-2m of swell are common as well as 2.5-3m.
-Larger swells, up to 6m, have occurred in past seasons with great infrequency.
+3-6ft of swell are common as well as 8-10ft.
+Larger swells, up to 20ft, have occurred in past seasons with great infrequency.
 Like all South Pacific Islands, surfing can get very hit and miss.
-As the islands are flat and located just above the anticyclonic belt, the E-SE winds can be damn strong, January-March are the months with the weakest winds and July-September the windiest.
-The tides can vary by 0.3m max but the strong currents in and out of the reef channels can alter the depth of the water.
+As the islands are flat and located just above the anticyclonic belt, the E-SE winds can be very strong, January-March are the months with the weakest winds while July-September the windiest.
+The tides can vary by 1ft max but the strong currents in and out of the reef channels can alter the depth of the water.

 How to get there : Book a flight from Papeete (PPT) with Air NZ, Air Thaiti Nui from LAX or Hawaiian from Honolulu, or Air France from Paris.

-Getting around : DIY transport is not the only option as reef passes are not close to piers and airports.
+Getting around : DIY transport is not the only option as reef passes aren’t close to piers and airports.
 Book a trip with the boat “ The Cascade”.

-The climate: There is less difference between the rainy and dry seasons than in Thaiti as there are no mountains that gather the clouds.
+Climate: There is less difference between the rainy and dry seasons than in Thaiti as there are no mountains that gather the clouds.
 There is more rain in the austral summer which causes short but heavy thunderstorms which decrease in winter.
 It is hot all year round but the period between May and October is the coolest (minimum 21 ° C in August) and the driest.
 There are more than 3000 hr of sunshine annually.
-Tuamotu relies on rain for its water supply so don't waste it.
-The water temperatures are 27 degrees and only a light neoprene vest is needed to protect you from reef cuts and gusty winds.
+Tuamotu relies on rain for its water supply, so don’t waste it.
+The water temperatures are 27 degrees and only a light neoprene wetsuit is needed to protect you from reef cuts and gusty winds.